vnnycnza/srblog/content/posts/2020-06-06t14-02-06-480z---best-in-memory-verse.md

 ### IV.
 Communion with God

-- Bringing God’s Word into connection with our minds to enjoy His person and His ways
+- Bringing God’s Word into connection with our minds to enjoy His person and His ways.

 - Memorizing the Scripture makes this connection more constant, more deep, and more transforming.

 > *"So faith comes from hearing, and hearing through the word of Christ."* **~ Romans 10:17**